JoakimEskils/ping-pad/README.md

 # PingPad

-A SaaS tool for testing REST API endpoints and logging webhooks — built with Spring Boot (backend) and React + Vite (frontend).
+A SaaS tool for testing REST API endpoints and logging webhooks — built with Spring Boot (backend) and React + Vite (frontend), using modular monolith architecture.

 ## Local Development Setup